- Research News

 The grade point average is but one way to measure the quality of an undergraduate record.
 An equally important attribute concerns depth-of-education, something that is best measured by the choice of elective courses.
 While required core CS courses ensure breadth-of-education and set the stage for more specialized work, it is through the choice of electives that you can communicate an appealing level of curiosity and a readiness for the future.

-The CS major has a streamlined set of core courses to allow for more choices in electives, and a collection of vectors that promote coherent, in-depth study.
-A vector has a magnitude (typically four to five courses, which may be internal or external to CS, and which are allowed to “double-count” towards other requirements of the major or College), and a direction representing a "line of inquiry" within CS.
+With this in mind, the faculty have developed a collection of vectors that promote coherent, in-depth study.
+Each vector has a magnitude (typically four to five courses, which may be internal or external to CS) and a direction representing a particular "line of inquiry" within CS.

 - Computational Science and Engineering